-Cash and cash equivalents consist of all cash on hand, certificates of deposits, and funds invested in available for sale securities with original maturities of three months or less at the time of purchase.
-At December 31, 2018 and 2017, the Company's cash equivalents are primarily in money market funds.
-The Company has maintained balances with its banks in excess of federally insured limits.
+Cash and cash equivalents consist of all cash on hand and \$100,000 invested in short-term certificates of deposits with original maturities of three months or less at the time of purchase.
+At December 31, 2019 and 2018, the Company's cash equivalents are primarily in money market funds.
+The Company maintains balances with its banks in excess of federally insured limits.